'Sunday Night Football' predictions, odds, best bets: Chargers vs. Steelers picks from expert on 37-19 run

-Sunday Night Football prediction, odds, line, time: Chargers vs. Steelers picks by expert on 37-19 run
+Sunday Night Football prediction, odds, line, time: Chargers vs. Steelers picks from expert on 37-19 run

 SportsLine expert R.J.
 White has revealed his 'Sunday Night Football' picks for the Los Angeles Chargers vs. Pittsburgh Steelers in NFL Week 10

 Kickoff from SoFi Stadium in Inglewood, Calif., is set for 8:20 p.m.
 ET.
 Pittsburgh won their last meeting in 2024, taking the home game, 20-10.
-Los Angeles is a 2.5-point favorite in the latest Steelers vs. Chargers odds, while the over/under for total points scored is 44.5.
+Los Angeles is a 3-point favorite in the latest Steelers vs. Chargers odds, while the over/under for total points scored is 45.
+L.A. is at -173 on the money line (risk $173 to win $100), with Pittsburgh at +143 (risk $100 to win $143).
 Before you make any Chargers vs. Steelers picks, make sure to check out the Sunday Night Football predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: